psycopg/psycopg/docs/basic/adapt.rst

     'Crème Brûlée at 4.99€'

-PostgreSQL databases `have an encoding`__, and `the session has an encoding`__ too, exposed in the `Connection.client_encoding` attribute.
-If your database and connection are in UTF-8 encoding you will likely have no problem, otherwise you will have to make sure that your application only deals with the non-ASCII chars that the database can handle; failing to do so may result in encoding/decoding errors:
+PostgreSQL databases `have an encoding`__, and `the session has an encoding`__ too, exposed in the `!Connection.info.`\ `~ConnectionInfo.encoding` attribute.
+If your database and connection are in UTF-8 encoding you will likely have no problem, otherwise you will have to make sure that your application only deals with the non-ASCII chars that the database can handle;
+failing to do so may result in encoding/decoding errors:

 .. __: https://www.postgresql.org/docs/current/sql-createdatabase.html
 .. __: https://www.postgresql.org/docs/current/multibyte.html